How to draft a notebook or journal cover in any size

 • #3 zipper

-• and obviously things like sewing machine, scissors, needle, thread etc.
+• and obviously things like a sewing machine, scissors, needle, thread, etc.

 Make sure to transfer all notches, middle points and other markings.

 The length of the zipper will be the same as the zipper pocket placement rectangle that you’ve marked on the pocket.
-If you are using a zipper tape by the yard (continuous zipper) than you need to cut it at least 2 cm longer.
+If you are using a zipper tape by the yard (continuous zipper), then you need to cut it at least 2 cm longer.
 I usually cut mine the same height as the zipper pocket.

 Join the Allsewpetite – Makers group on Facebook and share your versions of the notebook cover!